bsdnet/bsdnet/kuth/README.md

 ## Roadmap

 Different from the original repo, I did a lot of improvements:
 - Use modern GPT partition, not MBR partition.
+Status: DONE.
-- Partition scheme is more sophisticated.
+- Partition scheme is more sophisticated - A/B partition.
-- Debian Image is the latest.
+- Debian image is the latest, bookworm.
+Status: DONE.
-- Kubernete Release is the latest.
+- Kubernete release is the latest 1.29.
+Status: DONE.
 - Update some key components - Loadbalancing, Networking, Storage.
+- Load balancing, use keepalived and haproxy instead.
+- Networking - use Cilium instead
+- Image, use mkosi instead, not debootstrap
 - Use preloading rather than cloud-init for speeding.
 - Enable the work to be done across multiple infrastructure.
 - Additional footprint for easier experiments.
+- Flexible cluster architecture: 1 node, 3 node, 1+1 node, 3+1 node
+- Control Plane and Data plan are in different networks.

 ## References
 ### Secure Boot